 Architecture is not only visual vibration.
 When you go through a building it’s even more; it is as walking through the instrument itself as the instrument is being played.
 Architecture creates buildings as giant resonating musical instruments.
 Buildings are ‘frozen’ music and shape our life.

-As sound-engineer and researcher Richard Merrick describes it in his book The Venus Blueprint: “In the ancient world, temples were, by and large, a transformational technology available to everyone to help people achieve higher states of consciousness.
+As the sound engineer and researcher Richard Merrick describes it in his book The Venus Blueprint: “In the ancient world, temples were, by and large, a transformational technology available to everyone to help people achieve higher states of consciousness.
 Founded on principles of resonance, they were designed to harmonize the physics of the outer world with the phenomenological experience of the inner world.”

 “Energy currents in the human body are linked to an underlying harmonic lattice in space.”
-The human body is a tunable resonating bio-device.
-As Merrick continues: “More than just a prosaic description of life as music, an open-minded look at harmonic patterns and organization of the human body proves that resonant processes really are a guiding factor behind evolution.”
+In other words, the human body is a tunable resonating bio-device.
+As Merrick continues: “More than just a prosaic description of life as music, an open-minded look at harmonic patterns and organisation of the human body proves that resonant processes really are a guiding factor behind evolution.”
+Because resonance is a two-way information exchange.

 “Nothing rests.
 Everything moves.
 Everything vibrates.” – Kybalion